-The advantage of this is that it offers a solution to the problem of rational agency.
+The advantage of this is that it offers a plausible solution to the problem of rational agency.
 It has always been difficult to conceptualise the rationality of decision making when the paradigm case of rationality is taken to be theoretical, particularly scientific, explanation.
 However, if rational agency also includes a form of explanation, then the gap may not be so wide or so problematic.

 Decision making is grounded in diagnostics, the identification of a particular predicament as an instance of a class or type.
-Through this a link can be made to the way in which events might be expected to develop and the range of interventions that might be made to steer the evolution of the situation in a particular direction.
+Through this identification a link can be made to the way in which events might be expected to develop and the range of possible interventions that might be made to steer the evolution of the situation in a particular direction.

 There are a number of common methods of simplifying decision making.
-To make things easier, we typically take an evolutionary approach, copying what we did the last time with variations at the margins, rather than re-evaluating from the ground up.
+To make things easier, we typically take an evolutionary approach, copying what we did the last time with variations at the margins, rather than re-evaluating everything from the ground up.
 For the same reason we partition our mental accounting rather than weighing every decision globally.

 Decision making is further simplified from being constrained by ethical and practical values and by the structuring that comes from situations and roles.
 Many decisions are made in the context of the roles we play and the situations in which that role is engaged.

 There are any number of roles associated with social networks, family structures, occupations and politics.
 Roles come with rights and duties, privileges and obligations, purposes and values.
 Particular roles are rarely imposed, but it’s hard to be part of any society without engaging in at least a few different roles.